zekenie/web-reducer/meta/Tech Investments.md

 - [ ] fix lagging connection on integration tests
 - [ ] make server process configurable as to weather it runs workers or server
 - [ ] add eslint-consistent-type-imports project-wide
+- [ ] virtualize requests table for lots of requests
+- [ ] requests table sampling

 ## gonna do